-2014 Primary HR Committee Activities
+2014 Primary HR Committee Activities - Compensation review for the CEO and other members of his executive committee

-- Compensation review for the CEO and other members of his executive committee - Annual individual performance evaluation of the CEO and review of evaluations of other members of his executive committee - Approval of 2013 annual and long-term incentive award payouts - Approval of 2014 annual and long-term incentive awards and targets - Approval of compensation disclosure in the annual management proxy circular - Review of employee engagement survey results - Review of global retirement plans - Review of global executive development program - Review of CEO position description - Annual talent review process - Annual succession planning review - Periodic consideration of certain new senior executive hirings and terminations
+- Annual individual performance evaluation of the CEO and review of evaluations of other members of his executive committee - Approval of 2013 annual and long-term incentive award payouts - Approval of 2014 annual and long-term incentive awards and targets Approval of compensation disclosure in the annual management proxy circular - Review of employee engagement survey results Review of global retirement plans - Review of global executive development program Review of CEO position description - Annual talent review process Annual succession planning review - Periodic consideration of certain new senior executive hirings and terminations

-The following is a brief summary of the experience of each member of the HR Committee that is relevant to the performance of his or her responsibilities.

-HR Committee Member Experience Manvinder S. Banga Current member of the Remuneration Committee of Marks and Spencer Group Familiarity with global compensation standards David W. Binet Former member of the Compensation Committee of CTV Globemedia Secretary to the Thomson Reuters HR Committee for 12 years Mary Cirillo (Chair) Current member of the Compensation Committee of ACE Former member of the Compensation Committees of Quest Diagnostics and HCPI Former CEO of several business subsidiaries and managed thousands of employees Michael E. Daniels Over 25 years of executive experience at IBM Familiarity with global compensation standards
+Management Proxy Circular and Notice of An The following is a brief summary of the experien nual Meeting of Shareholders ce of each member of the HR Committee that is relevant to the performance of his or her responsibilities.
+HR Committee Member Experience Manvinder S. Banga Current member of the Remuneration Committee of Marks and Spencer Group Familiarity with global compensation standards David W. Binet Former member of the Compensation Committee of CTV Globemedia Secretary to the Thomson Reuters HR Committee for 12 years Mary Cirillo (Chair) Current member of the Compensation Committee of ACE Former member of the Compensation Committees of Quest Diagnostics and HCPI Former CEO of several business subsidiaries and managed thousands of employees Michael E. Daniels Over 25 years of executive experience at IBM Familiarity with lobal compensation standards